3 killed when Amtrak train from L.A. to Chicago derails in Missouri

 The crash took place at an uncontrolled intersection where the BNSF railroad tracks meet a gravel road.
 The crossing did not have electronic signs to warn traffic, which is common in the area, Dunn said.

 At least 50 people were injured and there were “multiple fatalities” in the crash, according to Eric McKenzie, director of the Chariton County Ambulance District, which operates near Mendon.
-He said that he could not confirm the number of people killed.
+He said that he might not confirm the number of people killed.

 Dozens of patients from the crash site began arriving at local hospitals, with some airlifted in critical condition, officials said.